The following home heating assistance programs are effective for the 2018–19 heating season. (Updated 9/19/18)

 Home Heating Credit

-Apply for a Home Heating Credit (HHC) for the 2017 tax year to help pay winter heating bills if you meet the listed household income guidelines and exemptions.
+Apply for a Home Heating Credit (HHC) for the 2018 tax year to help pay winter heating bills if you meet the listed household income guidelines and exemptions.
 You may claim an exemption for yourself, your spouse, and other dependents.
 Additional exemptions may also be available.
 HHC is supported by the Federal LIHEAP.

 Forms are generally available in mid to late January where tax forms can be found.
-Call the Treasury at (517) 636-4486, or visit michigan.gov/treasury.
-Some local agencies or utility companies may provide assistance in completing the form.
-Forms are due no later than September 30 each year.
+Call the Treasury at (517) 636-4486, or visit its website at www.michigan.gov/treasury.
+Some local agencies or utility companies may provide assistance in completing the form due no later than September 30 each year.
 To find an agency that assists with tax preparation, contact 2-1-1.

 Emergency Relief Program